Rickaym/pyforge/README.md

   This project is in an early (like TOO early) state of development.
 - This repository will contain the **on-going** attempts of implementing the concept.

+### Status
+1. Rudimentary implementations of the shadow @Mod classes has been written and proven useful.
+2. Exemplary mod file also implemented.
+This has not been tested yet.
+3. Needs `Gradle` work done to add extra dependencies
 ### Clearing up the air.

 **To clear up some things!
 This project strictly entails of [Minecraft Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-edition) and the subdivision of releases for it.**